-Note: The Company bought back and cancelled restricted stocks for employee departure and repurchased treasury shares, resulting in a decrease in the outstanding shares to 73,698 thousand shares.
-Therefore, the Company adjusted the stockholder's dividend yield and payout ratio.
+Note2: The Company bought back restricted stocks for employee departure and treasury shares, resulting in a decrease in the outstanding shares to 79,375 thousand shares.

 For information on the accrual basis of the employees' compensation and directors' remuneration and the actual distributions, please refer to Note 6(18) for details.